Quadraphonic sound: CD-4 or Quadradisc

 The third major format for four-channel vinyl LPs, known as CD-4 or Quadradisc, was devised by the Japanese JVC Corporation along with its US counterpart RCA Records.

 This quadraphonic format was first marketed in the United States in May 1972.
 A fully discrete system, it eschewed matrix technologies in favor of a method similar to the encoding of stereo FM broadcasts.
 With stereo records, the system uses 2 main left and right audio channels, and this is what allows CD-4 to maintain compatibility with conventional stereo playback.
 CD-4 also adds 2 additional difference audio channels to the main channels.
 The difference signals are encoded in ultrasonic carrier frequencies in the range of 30 kHz, which is above the audible range.
 CD-4 requires a specialized phono cartridge with a Shibata stylus to read these additional high frequencies.
 The combined signals are then sent to a special demodulator for four-channel decoding.
 The demodulator converts the ultrasonic signals back into the audible range and uses the difference channels to separate rear audio information from the main channels.
-Because the CD-4 system maintains four independent signals throughout the process it can accurately reconstruct the intended four-channel sound field.
+Because the CD-4 system maintains four independent signals throughout the process, it can accurately reconstruct the intended four-channel sound field.

 UD-4 / UMX / BMX

 UD-4/UMX was developed by Nippon/Columbia (Denon).
 This is a hybrid discrete/matrix system.
-Only 35 to 40 items are encoded in this format and it was marketed only in the UK, Europe, and Japan.
+Only 35 to 40 items are encoded in this format, and it was marketed only in the UK, Europe, and Japan.

 The short-lived system suffered from incompatibility with regular stereo playback due to phase differences between the left and right channels.
-UD-4 was less critical in its setup than CD-4 because the carriers did not have to handle frequencies as high as those found in the CD-4 system.
+UD-4 was less critical in its setup than CD-4 because the ultrasonic carrier signal frequencies were not as high as those found in the CD-4 system.